 Pick-Up Truck and Small Trailer: $5.00

+Yes, the product is safe to use in gardens and flowerbeds.
+We use it across the City in the parks.
+It may have an initial odor, but it quickly dissipates.
 Compost holds up to 6 times its own weight in water.
 Soil with a healthy amount of organic matter soaks up water like a sponge and regulates the water supply to the plants.
-On the other hand, a soil with a poor amount of organic matter resists water penetration, leading to crusting, erosion, and flooding.
+Soil with a poor amount of organic matter resists water penetration, leading to crusting, erosion, and flooding.